mondyfy/Speech-Recognition-App/README.md

 # Speech-Recognition-App
-Simple speech recognition app injs
+Simple speech recognition app using webspeech api in js.

 Let’s click the icon and try one of the following phrases: